 1 Broadway # 14, Cambridge, MA 02142

-Fumagillin-class drugs inhibit the enzyme methionine aminopeptidase type II (MetAP2), which plays an important role in many types of cancer and metabolic disorders.
+Fumagillin-class drugs inhibit the enzyme methionine aminopeptidase type II (MetAP2, or p67), which plays an important role in many types of cancer and metabolic disorders.

-SynDevRx has been granted composition-of-matter (United States and China) and methods-of-use (United States) patents covering SDX-7320 as well as the small-molecule MetAP2 inhibitor released from SDX-7320.
+SynDevRx has been granted composition-of-matter (United States and China) and methods-of-use patents (United States and many other countries around the world) covering SDX-7320 as well as the small-molecule MetAP2 inhibitor released from SDX-7320.
 Additional patent applications are pending in territories around the world.

 SDX-7320 may also stimulate weight loss, which is also associated with significant reductions in leptin and insulin, in obese mice.
 The corresponding improvements in insulin resistance and other features of metabolic inflammation have been shown to inhibit tumor growth and metastasis.